zizzfizzix/wp-post-upsert-webhooks/readme.txt

 * Base delay and multiplier for exponential calculations

 Failed webhook attempts are automatically retried based on your configuration, with detailed logging of each attempt.

+= How does log retention work? =

+Each webhook has its own log retention settings that control:
+* How long logs are kept (in days)
+* Maximum number of logs to retain
+* Option to disable cleanup and keep all logs

+The plugin automatically runs a daily cleanup task that:
+* Removes logs older than the specified retention period
+* Keeps only the specified maximum number of most recent logs
+* Always preserves at least one most recent log entry per webhook
+* Respects per-webhook settings

 = How does idempotency work? =